• Skip to primary navigation

 combine the wet ingredients and the dry ingredients

-• In another mixing bowl, prepare the wet ingredients by whisking eggs, pumpkin puree, apple cider vinegar, coconut oil, almond milk, and vanilla extract.
+2. Prepare the wet ingredients - in another mixing bowl, whisk eggs, pumpkin puree, apple cider vinegar, coconut oil, almond milk, and vanilla extract.
 Add the dry ingredients to the wet ingredients above and combine properly until you obtain a nice smooth batter.

 add batter and cream cheese to muffin liners or tray